Foundation For Allen Schools Funded Classroom Grants at

 The purchase of multicultural literature will provide students much-needed access to a diverse collection of stories written by diverse authors with diverse characters.
 This literature collection will encourage students to engage with a text as well as foster a positive self-identity when they can see themselves in the stories they read.
 These books will also support an understanding of global awareness as students can learn not only about themselves but about others around the world.
 A multicultural library ultimately builds school community and acceptance of others.

 Vaughan Library, Nonfiction

-This grant under Library/Makerspace Curriculum was awarded to Alison Smithwick and will benefit 700 students this coming year.
+This grant under Library/Makerspace Curriculum was awarded to Alison Smithwick and will benefit 700 students at Vaughan.

 In a thriving library, students utilize the nonfiction section for reading about areas of interest as well as researching topics related to the curriculum.
 Students and teachers LOVE new books.
 A current collection feeds the energy in the library and this impacts the culture of reading throughout the entire campus.

 Feel the Sound

 This grant under Special Education Curriculum was awarded to Kathleen O'Connor and will benefit 4 students at Vaughan.